German Greens mull new identity and coalition with Merkel

 Both the Greens and the SPD are concerned Merkel's CDU/CSU is trying to play the potential partners off against each other to get a better coalition deal.

-"The parties must not do tactical manoeuvring to wilfully delay the negotiations," SPD leader Sigmar Gabriel told the Sueddeutsche Zeitung.
+"The parties must not do tactical maneouvring to wilfully delay the negotiations," SPD leader Sigmar Gabriel told the Sueddeutsche Zeitung.

 The CSU/CDU and the Greens have nonetheless said they will take the exploratory talks on Thursday very seriously.